As of Friday, April 3, all DPS and APS schools have suspended in-person learning through the end of the school year.

 If you can’t find the answer to a question on our website, please talk with your child(ren)’s teacher so they can help you find the best person to answer.

 Through Revolution Foods, RMP will be offering free meals to ALL children in the community, ages 1-18, and adult RMP family members and staff.
-Families can pick up three meals at a time (breakfast, lunch, and dinner) at any of our campuses.
+Families can pick up three meals at a time (breakfast, lunch, and dinner) at RMP Berkeley, RMP Southwest, and RMP Fletcher.

 Not all family members need to be present to pick up a meal.
-We will have food available for pick up on weekdays from 11:00 am - 12:00 pm beginning Wednesday, March 18.
+We will have food available for pick up on weekdays from 11:00 am - 12:00 pm.
+RMP Creekside families are encouraged to pick up food at nearby Place Bridge Academy.
+(See information below on Denver Public Schools pickup sites.)

 Aurora Public Schools will also be distributing free breakfast and lunch to ALL children 18 and under.
 These meals will be provided on weekdays at 15 locations.
 Both meals, which include vegetarian options, will be available together for pickup through a grab-and-go system.
 More information on those meals is available here, and a map of sites is available here.